-In May 2016, the EU formally adopted the General Data Protection Regulation, which will apply in all EU Member States on May 25, 2018 and will replace the current EU Data Protection Directive on that date.
+In May 2016, the EU formally adopted the General Data Protection Regulation, which applies in all EU Member States effective May 25, 2018 and replaced the current EU Data Protection Directive on that date.
 The regulation introduces new data protection requirements in the EU and substantial fines for breaches of the data protection rules.
 It will increase our responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms ensuring compliance with the new EU data protection rules.